Long-simmered cabrito with green rice

 Add the anchos, strained soaking liquid, garlic, vinegar, salt and pepper to a small blender and purée to a smooth paste.

-Score the meat with a sharp knife. rub the marinade into the meat and marinate overnight, you can marinate at room temperature for 3 hours but the overnight marination helps flavor and tenderize the meat.
+Score the meat with a sharp knife.
+Rub the marinade into the meat and marinate overnight.
+You can marinate at room temperature for 3 hours, but the overnight marination helps flavor and tenderize the meat.

 Preheat the oven to 350 F.